These 10 Secrets Will Make Your Life Better

 Suffice it to say that your habits form the building blocks of your character.
 Your character turns out to be your life’s incontrovertible driver.

-I write this as a tribute to every one of you that rise every time you fall.
+I write this as a tribute to every one of you that rises every time you fall.
 Everyone that does not hesitate to put up another try even though it didn’t work out so great the last time.

 Take these (re)new(ed) set of tools, add them to your armoury in your bid to dismantle bad habits as well as your toolbox to build new ones.